boyter/scc/README.md

 Usage is 100% the same as any other `scc` command but sql output will always contain per file details.
 You can compute totals yourself using SQL.

-The below will run scc against the current directory, name the ouput as the project scc and then pipe the output to sqlite to put into the database code.db
+The below will run scc against the current directory, name the output as the project scc and then pipe the output to sqlite to put into the database code.db

 ```
 scc --format sql --sql-project scc . | sqlite3 code.db